 One year later, on Sept.
 6, 1991, the Sharks held their first practice and also pulled off a big trade.
 They traded defenseman Kerry Toporowski and a second-round draft pick to the Blackhawks for blueliner and future Hall of Famer Doug Wilson.

-Wilson, winner of the 1982 Norris Trophy for being the best defenseman in the league, is named the first team captain in franchise history.
-He played in 86 games over the next two seasons for the Sharks, scoring 12 goals and 48 points.
+Wilson, winner of the 1982 Norris Trophy for being the best defenseman in the league, was named the first team captain in franchise history.
+He played 86 games over the next two seasons for the Sharks, scoring 12 goals and 48 points.
 This trade started a long relationship between Wilson and the Sharks.
 He was eventually hired as their general manager in 2003, a job he still holds today.